How to Install Telegram on Ubuntu 24.04: Step-by-Step Guide

-You can install Telegram on Ubuntu via the Snap Store or download the official package from the Telegram website.
+You can install Telegram on Ubuntu 24.04 using either the Snap Store or by downloading the official package directly from Telegram’s website.

 Install Telegram from Ubuntu repositories